OpenGATE/opengate/docs/source/user_guide/user_guide_reference_sources.rst

 electrons of 140 keV will be generated.

-Like all objects, by default, the source is located according to the coordinate system of its mother volume.
-For example, if the mother volume is a box, it will be the center of the box.
+Like all objects, by default, the source is located according to the coordinate system of its attached_to volume.
+For example, if the attached_to volume is a box, it will be the center of the box.
 If it is a voxelized volume (typically a CT image), it will the **center** of this image: the image own coordinate system (ITK’s origin) is not considered here.
 If